wdi-sg/project-1/README.md

 ### Overview

-**Sweet Tooth** is a tile matching games where player are supposed to swap tiles to make a match of three or more.
-Within the tile, there are different type of sweets(e.g strawberry short cake, vanilla round cake, rainbow cake)
+Sweetly is a **Sweet Tooth** from the tooth kingdom.
+After a long duration of lack of sweets due to working, she found her health deteriorate that she has turned yellow.
+Help Sweetly regain her health and become stronger by feeding her more sweets.
+Swap sweets to make a match of three or more to feed her.
+Beware as she only has (100) seconds break time to eat.

-Go ahead and join in the fun, feeding the tooth more sweet by matching the different type of sweets.
+Different types of sweets available for Sweetly: rainbow cake, chocolate cake, ice cream, vanilla cupcake and strawberry parfait.

 ---